cnbbooks/lfe-manual/src/behind.md

  #(tooling (#(rebar "3.10.0") #(rebar3_lfe "0.2.0"))))
 ```

-To give a sense of what you'll entcounter in the cuture: very often Erlamg,
+To give a sense of what you'll encounter in the future: very often Erlang,
 LFE, and other BEAM language apps include more than just themselves when they
 are shipped.
 For instance, if you're in the REPL and you type `(regs)` you will
 see a list of applications that have been registered by name, currently running